26 companies, 4 individuals awarded at the 2021 Ghana Agriculture and Agro-processing Awards

 Hon.
-Elizabeth Afoley Quaye, Former Minister for Fisheries and Aquaculture highlighted that “the total aquaculture production as of August 2018 was 62,718mtas against an end period target of 88,512mt.
+Elizabeth Afoley Quaye, (Former Minister for Fisheries and Aquaculture) highlighted that “The total aquaculture production as at August 2018 was 62,718mtas against an end period target of 88,512mt.
 Tilapia and catfish production contributed 90.3% and 9.7% of total aquaculture production respectively for the reporting period”

 She encouraged that investors should seek to invest in the different opportunities in the Fisheries and Aquaculture as well as the agriculture sectors.